cammytown/telephenesis/README.md

 # Telephenesis
-Telephenesis (https://telephenesis.com) is a visualization of the metamorphosis of a musical idea as it is reinterpreted and recreated by different artists.
+Telephenesis (https://telephenesis.com) is a visualization of the metamorphosis of a musical idea as it is reinterpreted by different artists.
 It's like the game "Telephone", but with music.

 First, someone composes a piece of music and uploads it in digital form to the website.
 It shows up as a star in an outerspace interface.
 When a user clicks the star, the track plays.